serpro69/ktchn8s/docs/guides/how_to_use_both_github_and_gitea.md

+---
+icon: material/crosshairs-question
-# Use Both GitHub and Gitea
+title: Use Both GitHub and Gitea
+---

+# :material-crosshairs-question: HowTo use both github and gitea

 Even though we self-host Gitea, you may still want to use GitHub as a backup and for discovery.